 Colin will provide a path for your long term sales success.
 By following these sales techniques, you’ll build your sales confidence and your sales competencies.

-BRYAN FLANAGAN, Vice President, Zig Zilar Corporation, Dallas, Texas
+BRYAN FLANAGAN, VP of Sales & Training, Zig Ziglar Corporation, Dallas, Texas

 Colin is the most talented sales professional I have come across in my professional life.
 He is one of those rare individuals that can both sell and coach others to improve.